TRezendes/mkcert/README.md

 	    Customize the output paths.

 	-client
 	    Generate a certificate for client authentication.
+When this flag is used, the certificate's CN is set to the first name provided in the domain names list.

 	-ecdsa
 	    Generate a certificate with an ECDSA key.